vsanthanam/Ombi/README.md

     })
 ```

-The `Requestable` protocol has many other fields that aren't included in the example, but many of them are implemented for you by default.
+The `Requestable` protocol has many other fields that aren't included in the example, but most of them are implemented for you by default in a protocol extension.
 The main choice you need to make is what types you need to use to express `RequestBody` and `ResponseBody`.
 The `Requestable` protocol requires you to provide `BodyEncoder` and `BodyDecoder` for the two types choose, respectively.
 These are provided for you by default if you use any of the following types:

+- `NoBody`
 - `String`
 - `Data`
 - `AnyJSON`
 - Any `Codable` type

-If you are using a type not mentioned above, but still do not want to provide a encoder or decoder, make that type conform to `AutomaticBodyCoding`, and `Requestable` will generate the appropropriate encoder / decoder for you.
-A failure to use a type that doesn't provide its own encoder / decore, in conjunction with a failure to specify one within the `Requestable` itself will result in a compile time error.
+If you are using a type not mentioned above, but still do not want to provide a `Requestable` instance specific encoder or decoder, make that type conform to `AutomaticBodyCoding`, and `Requestable` will generate the appropropriate encoder / decoder for you.
+A failure to use a type that doesn't provide its own encoder / decoder, in conjunction with a failure to specify an encoder/decoder within the `Requestable` itself will result in a compile time error.

 You can create a single type for every request you might make, or you can create parameterized, reusable types: